spacecloud-io/space-docs/content/storage/database/securing-apis.md

 ### Remove fields from request/response

 This rule is used to remove certain fields from request or response.
-This is specially helpful if you want to [protect certain fields from some operation](https://github.com/spaceuptech/space-cloud/issues/552).
+This is especially helpful if you want to [protect certain fields from some operation](https://github.com/spaceuptech/space-cloud/issues/552).

-**Example:** Protect the `password` field from being queried by removing it from the response:
+**Example:** Protect the `password` field from being queried by removing it from the response if the query is not being made by an admin:

 {{< highlight json >}}
 {
   "rule": "remove",
-  "fields": ["res.password"]
+  "fields": ["res.password"],
+  "clause": {
+    "rule": "match",
+    "eval": "!=",
+    "type": "bool",
+    "f1": "args.auth.role",
+    "f2": "admin"
   }
+}
 {{< /highlight >}}

-As yo can see the above rule instructs the Space Cloud to remove `password` field from the `res` (response) object.

-> **Note:** Even if the response is an array of objects, the above rule will still work and will remove the `password` field fom each object in the response array.
+As you can see, the above rule instructs the Space Cloud to remove the `password` field from the `res` (response) object if the role is not equalled to admin.
+Even if the response is an array of objects, the above rule will still work and will remove the `password` field from each object in the response array.

+The above rule uses the `match` clause.
+However, you can even use `and`|`or` clause also.
+The provided `fields` would only be removed if the `clause` evaluates to true.
+If you want to remove the fields without any condition, then omit the `clause` field.

+> **Note:** Irrespective of whether you use `clause` field or not, the `remove` rule always evaluates to true in an `and`|`or` clause.

 In order to remove fields from the request, you have the `args` object.